oguma/mdonepage/README.md

 ## Installation

-1. Upload all files (exclude README.md) to your hosting service.
+1. Upload all files to your hosting service.
 2. Rename _htaccess to .htaccess.

 Now, you can edit editme.md via hosting service provided FTP Web Interface.